 Donald L. Miller is the New York Times bestselling author of ten books, the John Henry MacCracken Emeritus Professor of History at Lafayette College in Pennsylvania, and one of the most respected authorities on World War II, the Civil War, and Modern US History.
-His books have been nominated for, and won many awards and he is a frequent consultant and adviser on historical productions, including those for PBS and HBO.
+His books have been nominated for, and won a number of prestigious literary awards and he is a frequent consultant and adviser on historical productions for PBS, HBO, The History Channel, and Apple Productions.

 His books include Vicksburg: Grant’s Campaign that Broke the Confederacy (2019), Supreme City: How Jazz Age Manhattan Gave Birth to Modern America (2014), City of the Century: The Epic of Chicago and the Making of America (1996), The Kingdom of Coal: Work, Enterprise, and Ethnic Communities in the Mine Fields (with Richard E. Sharpless, 1999), and Lewis Mumford: A Life (1989).
 City of the Century won the 1997 Great Lakes Book Award for Outstanding Work of Nonfiction and Lewis Mumford was a New York Times notable Book.
 His latest book, Vicksburg, won 3 national prizes: The Fletcher Pratt Literary Award, The Daniel M. & Marilyn W. Laney Book Prize, and The Army Historical Foundation Distinguished Writing Award.
 His books have been translated and published in Chinese, Korean, Japanese, Dutch, Portuguese, French, Hungarian, Czech, and Polish, and published in Canada and the UK.

 Miller is widely acclaimed for his books on World War II, most notably the bestselling Masters of the Air: America’s Bomber Boys Who Fought the Air War Against Nazi Germany (2007).
 The book is currently being developed as a dramatic miniseries produced by Steven Spielberg and Tom Hanks.
 Miller previously worked with Spielberg and Hanks as a historical consultant for the ten-part HBO series The Pacific.
 He was also the on-camera historian, writer, and chief consultant for the series’ accompanying documentary.
 Miller served as coproducer and cocreator, with Hanks, on He Has Seen War, an HBO documentary on World War II troops returning home.
 Miller’s other World War II books are D-Days in the Pacific (2004) and The Story of World War II(2001).